lshtm-gigs/gigs-stata/README.md

 <!-- badges: end -->

 ## About
-Produced as part of the Guidance for International Growth Standards project, `gigs` provides a single, simple interface for working with the WHO Child Growth Standards and outputs from the INTERGROWTH-21<sup>st</sup> project.
+Produced as part of the Guidance for International Growth Standards (GIGS) project, `gigs` provides a single, simple interface for working with the WHO Child Growth Standards and outputs from the INTERGROWTH-21<sup>st</sup> project.
 You will find functions for converting between anthropometric measures (e.g. weight or length) to